williamdlees/digger/docs/_build/html/_sources/install.rst.txt

 If you encounter the error ``Cannot allocate memory``, this is coming from BLAST makeblastdb.
 Please set the environment variable ``BLASTDB_LMDB_MAP_SIZE=100000000``.

+If you encounter the error ``Error while loading shared libraries: libnsl.so.1``, the shared library ``libnsl.so.1`` needs to be installed.
+The precise instructions to do so are platform specific, but you should be able to obtain guidance through a Google search.

 The easiest way to install Digger itself is with pip::